scala/docs.scala-lang/_overviews/compiler-options/optimizer.md

 }
 ```

-The `-opt-warnings` flag has more configurations.
-With `-opt-warnings:_`, a warning is issued for every callsite that is selected by the heuristic but cannot be inlined.
-See also `-opt-warnings:help`.
+The `-Wopt` flag has more configurations.
+With `-Wopt:_`, a warning is issued for every callsite that is selected by the heuristic but cannot be inlined.
+See also `-Wopt:help`.

 ### Inliner log

-If you're curious (or maybe even skeptical) about what the inliner is doing to your code, you can use the `-Yopt-log-inline` flag to produce a trace of the inliner's work:
+If you're curious (or maybe even skeptical) about what the inliner is doing to your code, you can use the `-Vinline` verbose flag to produce a trace of the inliner's work:

 ```scala
 package my.project